mkazuyuki/docs/vMA-cluster.md

     	# exit
     	> exit

-- On vma02 (do the same for esxi01 (10.0.0.1))
+- On vma02 console (do the same for esxi01 (10.0.0.1))
   - copy public key of root user to esxi01
-  - remote login to esxi01 as root user and configure ssh for remote login.
+  - remote login to esxi01 as root user and configure ssh for remote execution from vma02.

 <!--
 - on vma01